cs-keni/KleeBot/README.md

 ## Purpose

-KleeBot's purpose is to help me learn how to work with different APIs and have a summer project to do.
+KleeBot's purpose is to help me learn how to work with different APIs, maybe apply some knowledge about DSA, and have a summer project to do.
+Also, the only language I know is C++, so this is a good opportunity to learn Python.

+## License

+No license!
+I don't really care if you want to clone my repository and take it for yourself.
+I can always make another bot and put a license on it.